tophefo/IpCamera/README.md

 ## Channels

 See PaperUI for a full list of channels and the descriptions.
 Each camera brand will have different channels depending on how much of the support for an API has been added.
-The channels are kept consistent as much as possible from brand to brand when possible to make upgrading to a different branded camera easier without the need to edit your rules as much.
+The channels are kept consistent as much as possible from brand to brand to make upgrading to a different branded camera easier and help when sharing rules with other users.

 ## API Access Channel

-A special String channel has been added that allows you to send any GET request to Dahua cameras only due to the HTTP binding not supporting DIGEST method that these cameras must use in latest firmwares.
+A special String channel has been added that allows you to send any GET request to Dahua cameras only due to the HTTP binding not supporting the DIGEST method that these cameras must use in the latest firmwares.
 For other brands you can use the HTTP binding.
+It is far better to add or request a feature gets added to the binding so that all future users benefit.

 The reply from the camera is not captured nor returned, so this is only a 1 way GET request.
 To use this feature you can simply use this command inside any rule at any time and with as many url Strings as you wish.